davidtheclark/jquery.animateAuto/README.md

 - default: `400`
 - options: Any number.
 The strings `'slow'` and `'fast'`.

-"A string or number determining how long the animation will run."
+> A string or number determining how long the animation will run.

 ```javascript
 // Examples: